 What Is EMDR Therapy?

-EMDR is an acronym for Eye Movement Desensitization and Reprocessing.
+EMDR is an acronym for eye movement desensitization and reprocessing.
 It’s a therapy that’s helpful in processing past trauma, which is often a predecessor to the onset of schizophrenia.
 Sometimes, instead of working through trauma to achieve resolution, our brains get stuck.
-We get caught reliving the feelings and emotions of a traumatic event, which can include feelings of:
+As a result, we get caught reliving the feelings and emotions of a traumatic event, which can include feelings of:

-As a result, our bodies become stuck in that fight.
-Flight, or freeze response, unable to move forward or back.
-For healing to take place, our brains must be able to fully process the trauma that occurred and work through it to find a resolution.
+As a result, our bodies become stuck in a fight, flight, or freeze response, unable to move forward or back.
+For healing to occur, our brains must fully process the trauma that occurred and work through it to find a resolution.
 EMDR helps people do this.

 A typical EMDR session may last between 60 and 90 minutes.
 During this time, your therapist may ask you to recall a traumatic event in your past.
 As you think about the trauma, you’ll examine how you feel — your thoughts and emotions.
-You’ll identify negative thoughts and then imagine a positive one to take its place.
+Next, you’ll identify negative thoughts and then imagine a positive one to take its place.
 As you focus on doing this, your therapist may direct you to move your eyes left to right.
-He or she may begin a series of taps.
+Next, they may begin a series of taps.
 After each set, you will be asked to focus on what you’re thinking.
 The sets continue until you start to feel better about the event in question.

 EMDR is often instrumental in helping clients experience a shift in the way they feel about past trauma.
-It helps the brain move past the experience and to fully resolve it, so the client is no longer stuck in the stages of processing.
-A schizophrenia treatment program in Laguna Beach, CA, that uses EMDR can help clients who have schizophrenia.
+It helps the brain move past the experience and fully resolve it.
+For example, our schizophrenia treatment program in Laguna Beach, CA, uses EMDR, among other therapies, to help clients.

 When you’re ready to reach out for help for yourself or your loved one, Oceanfront Recovery is willing to help.
 Contact Oceanfront Recovery at (877) 279-1777 for more information on our treatment options for mental health conditions, such as schizophrenia.